mge-engine/mge/docsrc/manual/introduction.rst

 MGE is still in its very infancy, and not ready to be an alternative to established engines and environments.

-MGE makes use of STL and Boost, which are a sometimes shyed away from
-- for various reasons - in game development.
+MGE makes use of STL and `Boost <https://www.boost.org/>`_, which are a sometimes shyed away from  for various reasons - in game development.
 MGE makes heavy use of these libraries but uses own data structures and algorithms where the scope of these generic support libraries ends.

 During the course of implementing a graphics and game engine, some general-purpose components have been created that may be of use outside